 Ecology, Evolution, and Behavior, The University of Texas at Austin

 Sofía studied biology at the University of Costa Rica, and earned a doctorate in ecology, evolution and behavior at The University of Texas at Austin.
 At UT Austin, she studied the spread of a devastating fungal pathogen (better known as chytrid or Bd) in populations of the túngara frog in Panamá, and how infections with this pathogen affect the frog’s behaviors and reproductive success.
 Her continuing research interests are at the intersection of animal behavior, sexual selection, and disease ecology, especially changes in behavior caused by disease.
 Sofia is also passionate about teaching, especially in the field.
 Throughout her career she has taught at high school and university level, in Spanish and English, and with organizations from Costa Rica, Mexico, and the United States.
-At OTS she is the Manager of Costa Rica Education Programs, and she also coordinates the graduate courses Tropical Biology: an Ecological Approach and Ecología Tropical y Conservación.
+At OTS she is the Director of Academics in Costa Rica, and she also coordinates the graduate courses Tropical Biology: an Ecological Approach and Ecología Tropical y Conservación.

 Macquarie University, Sydney, Australia

 Fernando studied Biology at the University of Costa Rica, and then specialized in Animal Behavior in Australia.
 Currently, Fernando is investigating the morphology and behavior adaptations of different insects in Costa Rica and Australia.
 He also serves as an interim professor in the Biology Department at the University of Costa Rica, teaching courses in the area of Evolution and Zoology.
 Fernando has a long history of participating in OTS field courses, dating back to 2014.